-Jack A Gilbert Lab
+Jack A. Gilbert Lab

 University of California San Diego

-Pediatrics & Scripps Institution of Oceanography
+Department of Pediatrics and Scripps Institution of Oceanography

 A highly interdisciplinary group leading research in medical and environmental microbiology, microbial ecology, and biotechnology development.